 FWC and WFC.
-Focal employees, as well as SOs, each rated their own FWC and WFC by completing the four-item measures from Gutek, Searle, and Klepa (1991).
+Focal employees as well as SOs each rated their own FWC and WFC by completing the four-item measures from Gutek, Searle, & Klepa (1991).
 An example FWC item is, "My personal demands are so great that it takes away from my work."
-The coefficient α for employee FWC was .77.
-The coefficient α for SO FWC was .76.
-An example WFC item is, "My work takes up time that I'd like to spend with family [and] friends."
-The coefficient α for SO WFC was .78.
+Coefficient α for employee FWC was .77.
+Coefficient α for SO FWC was .76.
+An example WFC item is, "My work takes up time that I'd like to spend with family/friends."
+Coefficient α for employee WFC was .75.
+Coefficient α for SO WFC was .78.

 Balance satisfaction.
 Focal employees rated their balance satisfaction using the five-item satisfaction with work-family balance scale developed by Valcour (2007).
-Participants were presented with the stem "Indicate your level of satisfaction with..." (using a scale ranging from 1 = very dissatisfied to 5 = very satisfied).
+Participants were presented with the stem "Indicate your level of satisfaction with ..." (using a scale ranging from 1 = very dissatisfied to 5 = very satisfied).
 An example item is, "the way you divide your time between work and personal or family life."
-The coefficient α for this scale was .94.
+Coefficient α for this scale was .94.

 Job satisfaction.
-Focal employees, as well as SOs, both rated employee job satisfaction using a five-item version of Brayfield and Rothe's (1951) job satisfaction scale (Judge & Ilies, 2004).
-Consistent with Judge and Hulin (1993), as well as Judge, Locke, Durham, and Kluger (1998), in order to alleviate concerns over common method bias when assessing various forms of satisfaction (i.e., balance satisfaction and job satisfaction), we chose to collect employee and SO reports of job satisfaction.
-Judge and Hulin (1993) and Judge et al. (1998) noted that SOs are ideal sources for reporting on employee job satisfaction because they know the focal employee better than anyone else.
+Focal employees as well as SOs both rated employee job satisfaction using a five-item version of the Brayfield and Rothe (1951) job satisfaction scale (Judge & Ilies, 2004).
+Consistent with Judge and Hulin (1993) as well as Judge, Locke, Durham, and Kluger (1998), in order to alleviate concerns over common method bias when assessing various forms of